martinlaxenaire/gpu-curtains/README.md

 > :warning: WIP

-gpu-curtains is an attempt at rewriting [curtains.js](https://github.com/martinlaxenaire/curtainsjs) in WebGPU.

-The library has been rewritten to the core, so it is not just a port of the existing codebase but instead a new version based on the original concept.
+#### WebGPU rendering engine

+gpu-curtains is a small, lightweight WebGPU rendering engine library.

+Although it can theoretically be used as a genuine 3D engine, its main purpose is to turn HTML elements into textured planes, allowing you to animate them via WGSL shaders.

+The project was initially conceived as a WebGPU port of [curtains.js](https://github.com/martinlaxenaire/curtainsjs).
+It turned out to be a complete rewrite of the library instead, but with a very similar API.

+### Roadmap

-See the [project roadmap](ROADMAP.md) for details on the work in progress.
+See the [roadmap](ROADMAP.md) for details on the current work in progress.